This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 The compass is a great OrbusVR help tool that can guide you if you don’t know where to go.

-To open the compass, grab it with your hand using the trigger button.
+Grab the compass with your hand using the trigger button to open it.
 With it equipped, you can move around in a circle and the company will show you where key players, missions, and buildings are located.

 Interacting with Characters

-When you get into Highsteppe city, the first thing you’ll want to do is make your way around and talk to all the NPCs.
-To talk to an NPC, wave your hands in front of them and then click the speech bubble with the three dots.
+When you get into Highsteppe city, you’ll first want to make your way around and talk to all the NPCs.
+To talk to an NPC, wave your hands in front them and then click the speech bubble with the three dots.

 Each character has a different purpose, including: